it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task2.GraphicalData.md

 ## Guidelines for implementation

 The implementation of the task should take into account the recommendations defined by the programmers of Microsoft (Patterns & Practices), as well as good software development practices.
-More information on this subject can be found in the Suplementary materials section.
+More information on this subject can be found in the Supplementary materials section.
 In particular it should:

-- Keep transparency of code implementation and segregation, i.a. by using the `Models`, `Views` and ViewModel folders.
+- Keep transparency of code implementation and segregation, e.g. by using the `Models`, `Views` and ViewModel folders.

 *Database* operations, as potentially time-consuming, should not be executed in a way that would block a GUI which could cause a lack of interaction with the user.
 Hence, it is recommended to use asynchronous command execution, for example by using the `Task` class (i.e. *Task-based Asynchronous Pattern* for read and write operations in the database.
 The following example shows how this problem can be solved.